mpiraux/draft-piraux-quic-tunnel/draft-piraux-intarea-quic-tunnel-tcp.md

 # Introduction

-The recently proposed QUIC tunnel protocol {{I-D.piraux-quic-tunnel}}
+The recently proposed QUIC tunnel protocol {{I-D.piraux-intarea-quic-tunnel}}
 supports the exchange of IP packets and Ethernet frames over a QUIC connection.
 Its two operating modes transports plain packets inside QUIC frames.
 Its main advantage is that it supports any network-layer